 Legionella is a bacteria found naturally in the environment in low numbers in water bodies such as lakes and rivers.
-It is a tough bacteria and can survive low and high temperatures but under certain conditions can multiply rapidly.
+It is a tough bacterium and can survive low and high temperatures but under certain conditions can multiply rapidly.
 The presence of legionella bacteria does not necessarily imply that it will cause infection in people but it does increase the risk.
-The infection can vary and in some may cause relatively mild symptoms whereas in others, particularly those at greater risk can be made seriously ill; some legionella outbreaks have been associated with a 10-20% fatality rate.
+The infection can vary and in some people may cause relatively mild symptoms whereas in others, particularly those at greater risk can become seriously ill.
+Some legionella outbreaks have been associated with a 10-20% fatality rate.

 The HSE produce a document called Legionnaires' disease: The control of legionella bacteria in water systems Approved Code of Practice and guidance on regulations (L8 ACOP fourth edition 2013).
 Although this is a guidance document it has an unusual legal status in that organisations can be prosecuted for not following the recommendations defined within.

-Legionella risk assessments The HSE L8 document states that any commercial organisation (this includes residential landlords) should consider the need for a risk assessment if they have 'at risk components' – at risk components includes hot and cold water systems.
+Legionella risk assessments The HSE L8 document states that any commercial organisation (this includes residential landlords) should consider the need for a risk assessment if they have 'at risk components' – at risk components include hot and cold water systems.
 The risk assessment will look at the at risk system, how it is used and by who.
 It will also look at any maintenance and monitoring already in place.
-Sometimes the risk assessment will conclude that it is a low risk system and no further action is necessary alternatively it may identify remedial actions to reduce or manage the risk.
+Sometimes the risk assessment will conclude that it is a low risk system and no further action is necessary.
+Alternatively it may identify remedial actions to reduce or manage the risk.

 Legionella logbook In many cases it will be necessary to create a legionella logbook.
 This will collate all information relating to legionella and legionella management at the building.
 This will typically include legionella monitoring & maintenance check forms, a copy of the risk assessment, a list of service providers and a full copy of the HSE L8 document.